nvroot/rep/README.md

     - **Method Detection**: Guesses HTTP methods (GET, POST, etc.) from context.
     - **One-Click Copy**: Instantly copy relative paths as full URLs (reconstructs the base URL automatically).
 - **Theme Support**: Auto-detects system theme (Light/Dark) and includes a quick toggle button ☀️/🌙 in the UI.
-- **AI Capabilities**: Integrated with Anthropic's Claude to help you understand requests and responses.
+- **AI Capabilities**: Integrated with Anthropic's Claude and Google's Gemini to help you understand requests and responses.
   - **Explain Request**: Click the ✨ button to get a detailed explanation of the current request.
-  - **Suggest Attack Vectors**: Click the ▼ menu and select **Suggest Attack Vectors** to get a prioritized security checklist of potential vulnerabilities (IDOR, SQLi, etc.) tailored to the current request.
+  - **Suggest Attack Vectors**: Click the ▼ menu and select **Suggest Attack Vectors** to get comprehensive security analysis.
+    - **Request + Response Analysis**: Analyzes BOTH the HTTP request AND response together for context-aware insights.
+    - **Auto-Send Feature**: If no response exists, rep+ will prompt to automatically send the request first, then analyze both together.
+    - **Comprehensive Output**: Provides endpoint summary, top 5 attack vectors with evidence-based reasoning, test payloads, reflected parameters, error messages, and multi-step attack chains.
+    - **Fallback Mode**: If response is unavailable, still provides request-only analysis with a clear warning.
   - **Context Menu**: Highlight any text (header, parameter, error), right-click, and select **"Explain with AI"** for a targeted explanation.
   - **Streaming Responses**: Explanations appear in real-time.
-  - **Configuration**: Configure your Anthropic API Key and Model (Claude 3.5 Sonnet, Opus, Haiku) in the Settings 🤖 menu.
+  - **Multi-Provider Support**: Choose between Anthropic Claude (Sonnet, Opus, Haiku) or Google Gemini (Flash, Pro) in Settings 🤖.
+  - **Attack Surface Analysis**: Analyze specific domains to identify potential security risks.
+    - **Per-Domain Analysis**: Click the ⚡ button next to any domain to analyze its requests.
+    - **Dynamic Categorization**: AI automatically groups requests into security-relevant categories (e.g., Auth, Payments, Admin).
+    - **Visual Feedback**: Categories are color-coded with AI-generated icons for quick identification.
+    - **Toggle View**: Switch between normal request list and attack surface view with a single click (📋/⚡).

 ## ⚠️ Limitations